 At DC Animal Care and Control, we safeguard the health and well-being of all animals in our care.
 Each year, we handle nearly 4,000 stray pets who come through our doors.
-Because we have no way of ensuring the vaccination history of these pets, we vaccinate dogs for DHPP and Bordetella and cats for FVRCP when they arrive.
+Because we have no way of ensuring the vaccination history of these pets, we vaccinate dogs for DHPP, Bordetella and Rabies and cats for FVRCP, FVRC and Rabies when they arrive.
 Vaccines help to protect these pets while they wait to be reunited with their guardians and prevent the spread of communicable diseases throughout our community.

-We encourage guardians of lost pets to visit the DC Animal Care and Control facility on New York Avenue for dogs and Oglethorpe Street for cats to positively identify your pet, as information via phone may not be sufficiant.
+We encourage guardians of lost pets to visit the DC Animal Care and Control facility on New York Avenue for dogs and Oglethorpe Street for cats to positively identify your pet, as information via phone may not be sufficient.
 Bringing a current photo will help with identification.
 Your visit could help expedite a reunion with your pet, as animals may lose their collars and tags.
 Due to health restrictions related to COVID-19 please call to schedule an appointment.

 If your pet is at the Humane Rescue Alliance/DC Animal Care and Control, he or she will be held for five days, or seven days if wearing identification or a microchip.
 After the five or seven days, the animal becomes the property of the Humane Rescue Alliance.

-The following are stray animals who have arrived at the Humane Rescue Alliance/DC Animal Care and Control on New York Avenue within the last five days.
+The following are stray animals who have arrived at the Humane Rescue Alliance/DC Animal Care and Control on New York Avenue/Oglethorpe Street within the last five days.
 If you recognize your pet, please note the identification number and immediately contact us at 202-723-5730.